Information scrambling in quantum walks: Discrete-time formulation of Krylov complexity: Results

+therefore, grows linearly.
 In Fig.~\ref{fig:anm}, the numerical analysis is presented for K-complexity of the discrete-time quantum walk.
 The norm of operator $|A_n)$ saturates at a constant value close to $1$ showing that at late-time, the operators $|\mathcal{O}_n)$ are approximately orthogonal to each-other.
 Therefore, the K-complexity obeys a linear growth.

 As we seen in Sec.~\ref{subsec:OTOC}, the introduction of disorder leads to slowdown in information propagation.
 The K-complexity shows the similar localized behavior as OTOC in which it deviates from linear growth to suppress power law $\sim t^{1/\delta}$ with $\delta >1$.
 In this case, the amplitude $\mathcal{A}_{0,2n}$ goes to zero for large $n$ due to localization at $n = 0$.
 Therefore, the expansion coefficient $\phi_{n,t} = (O_n|\mathcal{O}_t)$ is non-zero for small $n$ which results in suppressed growth in complexity.
 In Fig.~\ref{fig:Kdisorder}, the K-complexity is calculated under temporal and spatial disorder in discrete-time quantum walk for increasing disorder strength $W$.
 As with the OTOC, the suppression in K-complexity growth is smaller in temporal case compared to spatial as result of strong localization (or AL) in the later case.